-The above graph shows that crime rates have been going down over the years as opposed to the contrary belief that crime rates are getting higher.
-People feel the other way only because technology and media have grown a lot over the years where people hear more about crimes through media outlets very easily and quickly than they ever did.
-But, the truth lies in the data that can be seen above.Another graph which shows the crime rates over months shows that crime rates peak towards the middle of the year during June and July and fade towards the latter part of the year just like it was at the beginning months of a year.
+The above chart shows that crime rates have been going down over the years as opposed to the contrary belief that crime rates are rising.
+Growth of technology and media, making news of these events more readily available and to a broader audience may have helped fuel this misconception, but the truth lies in the data that can be seen above.

+Looking at the total number of crimes which have occurred in any given month (below bar graph) suggests a seasonality to crime rates.
+Crime rates peak towards the middle of the year during June and July and fade towards the latter part of the year just like it was at the beginning months of a year.
 Another interesting point to note here is that the month of February is the month with the least number of crimes.
-Wonder what's going on there?